cyrenajs/cyrena/README.md

-Powercycle is an extension for the wonderful framework Cycle.js.
-It powers it up to the next level so it almost looks like a new framework!
+Powercycle is a transpositional extension for the wonderful framework Cycle.js.
+Transposition means that instead of only having views defined in streams, we're allowed to have streams defined in views as well!
+It powers up Cycle.js to the next level so it almost looks like a new framework!
 It puts the view in the center, to make composition as easy and trivial as it is in React - while keeping all the benefits of a purely functional-reactive environment.
 Any regular Cycle.js and React component can be included seamlessly in a Powercycle app.

 ```jsx
 function Timer(sources) {